MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 [Elasticsearch](https://www.elastic.co/products/elasticsearch)
 (the terms "Search" and "Elasticsearch" are used interchangeably for the rest of this section).
-TFS administrators must provide credentials whether the Search service is on the same machine as Azure DevOps Server or TFS, or on a separate machine.
+TFS administrators must provide credentials whether the Search service is on the same machine as Azure DevOps Server, or on a separate machine.
 This is part of configuring the Search feature through the server or the Search configuration wizard.
 These are new sets of credentials, not related to any pre-existing account or server credentials.
 They're used to set up and connect to Search service.
 These new sets of credentials enable basic authentication in search service.